arivanan0218/Spam-Email-Detection-System/README.md

 ---

 ## Contact
-For questions or support, please contact Arivanan Vamathevan at vamathevanarivanan@gmail.com.
+For questions or support, please contact Arivanan V at vamathevanarivanan@gmail.com.